Accla/graphulo/README.md

 * `size` in bytes or entries?

 ##### RemoteWriteIterator
-* `updater` Used to "collect" something to send to the client.
-Name of class that implements `KVUpdater` interface.
+* `reducer` Used to "collect" something to send to the client.
+Name of class that implements `Reducer` interface.
-The final state of the updater is sent to the client once the scan finishes, or when at a checkpoint.
-(Updater must be capable of being sent in parts to the client in this case.)
+The final state of the reducer is sent to the client once the scan finishes, or when at a checkpoint.
+The reduce operation must therefore be commutative and associative.
 * `checkpointNumEntries` Emit a monitoring entry after this number of entries.
 Not working presently for EWiseX.
 * `checkpointTime` (in milliseconds) More useful than NumEntries.
 * `tableName`